Silverthorne Attorneys Can Help.

 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

 Did you know that it actually matters how much your car weighs when it comes to being in an accident?
 Even with cars being more efficient with the average fuel economy climbing and carbon-dioxide emissions falling, cars that weigh more cause more damage.
 Though, for instance, the heavier the car, the safer it will be for those in the car.
 However, that means it is more dangerous for other cars on the road in case of an accident.
 “Being hit by a vehicle that is 1,000 pounds heavier results in a 47% increase in the probability of a fatal accident.”
 With that being said, we want to go over and answer the questions, how much does a car weigh?
 And also go over why it is important to know.

-Knowing the approximate weight of your car is much more important than most people think.
+The weight of the average car has gone up substantially since 2010.
+Knowing the approximate weight of your car is actually more important than most people think.
 It may be necessary when crossing bridges and you may need this information to report to the DMV for proper classification.
 Knowing this information is important in case of an accident.
 It is no secret that cars that weigh more and are aesthetically bulkier cause more damage than smaller cars.
 Below, we are going to go over the average weight of specific cars as well as the different ways the weights are measured.